afontana1/critical-thinking/course_outline/course10-Historical Reasoning/README.md

 12. [Dr. Darren Staloff, Post Structuralism and the Linguistic Turn](https://www.youtube.com/watch?v=LUS3Cwlel04)
 13. [Dr. Darren Staloff, William McNeill's "Plagues and Peoples"](https://www.youtube.com/watch?v=XlD3gc1wEs4)
 14. [Dr. Darren Staloff, The Heterogeneity of Historical Knowledge](https://www.youtube.com/watch?v=wimNy09cS9U)

+## Critical Questions for Historical Sources

+1. Are records acknowledged as fallible?
+Is it possible there are errors or mistakes?
+2. Are records first-hand accounts?
+3. Are records contemporary with claimed events?
+Are they recorded after the fact?
+4. Are events independently corroborated?
+5. Are events plausible under the known laws of physics and other basic scientific regularities established?
+6. Are records verified by concrete relics?
+7. Have records been reliably preserved?
+8. Are records preserved in their native language?
+Were there translations?
+9. Are the authors politically and socially unbiased?
+10. Have the authors motivations been explicated?